Berber music: Morocco

 Traditional Moroccan Berber music can be categorised into collective and professional music.

 In collective musical performances, men and women from entire families or villages participate in communal dances such as the ahwash and ahidus.
 A prayer is chanted at the beginning, followed by a response from a chorus of dancers.
 Accompanied by drums bendir or tbel) and other percussion instruments, performers dance in two parallel rows or in a circle around the musicians.

 Led by an amdyaz or poet, groups of usually four professional musicians (imdyazan) travel across the region to perform in various villages.
 The amdyaz recites improvised poems about current national and world affairs.
 His fellow musicians accompany the poem with a drum, a single-string rebab and a double clarinet.

 A Shluh tradition of community music and dance is performed by the musicians and singers of the rrways style, led by a rrways or raiss.
 A rrways performance starts with the astara, an instrumental session on the rebab or lutar, followed by the tambourine and flute.
 The astara sets the basic notes of the melody.
 The middle section consists of sung poetry (amarg), a choreographed overture (ammussu), a lively song (tamssust), and dance (aberdag).
 The tabbayt marks the final part, in which the rhythm first accelerates and then ceases abruptly.
 In 2021, an anthology of the art of the "Rrways - a journey into the realm of Amazigh wandering poet-singers", presenting a booklet and ten compact discs with current recordings, received the ' Prix Coups de Cœur - Musiques du Monde' of the Académie Charles Cross in France.

-Famous Moroccan Berber musicians include Ammouri Mbarek, a singer and songwriter active since the 1960s and considered by many amazigh music enthusiasts to be the "John Lennon" of the Berber world, and Najat Aatabou, a singer whose debut cassette, "J'en ai Marre", sold an unprecedented half-million copies in Morocco.
+Famous Moroccan Berber musicians include Ammouri Mbarek, a singer and songwriter active since the 1960s and considered by many Berber music enthusiasts to be the "John Lennon" of the Berbers, and Najat Aatabou, a singer whose debut cassette, "J'en ai Marre", sold an unprecedented half-million copies in Morocco.
 The Master Musicians of Jajouka tour internationally and have collaborated with Brian Jones of the Rolling Stones and William S. Burroughs.